Caedendi/D2RMM-Loot-Filter-Extended/README.md

 ## Changelog

-### 1.0.2
+### 2.0.0

+- The mod settings menu is now divided into sections.
+Make sure to use D2RMM 1.4.6 or higher!
+- Fixed high rune numbers incorrectly being highlighted in red when number is enabled and highlighting is disabled
-- Fixed certain quest items not highlighting correctly
+- Fixed half of the quest items not having highlighting patterns
-- Added option to exclude the Horadric Cube from highlighting
+- Fixed cube window's title being all messy when highlighting quest items is enabled by adding an option to exclude the cube
-- Added highlighting to Hellfire Torch and Annihilus (as part of the Endgame filter)
-- Added highlighting to Rainbow Facets (as part of the Jewels filter)
+- Fixed Hell Forge Hammer incorrectly displaying as "Hellforge Hammer" when highlighting is enabled
+- Fixed some gem names not being filtered correctly
+- Fixed bugged support for charms
+- Removed bugged support for jewels, rings and amulets
 - Changed Small/Full Rejuvenation Potion name from +SRP/+FRP to +RPS/+RPF
+- Improved highlight patterns
+- Added charm support including unid'd highlighting while keeping rarity colors and highlighting of id'd uniques
+- Added highlighting to Rainbow Facets
+- Added built-in ilvl support
-- Corrected "Hellforge Hammer" to "Hell Forge Hammer" when highlighting is enabled
+- Fixed indentation being all messy for highlighted items when ilvl is enabled
-- Added custom highlight character support: you can now pick the character/symbol that is used for highlighting, or set a custom character by only changing a single character in the mod.js file
-- fixed red high rune numbers while highlighting is disabled
-- Expanded jewel settings
+- Added built-in short superior/inferior prefixes mod
+- Added built-in item quality (normal/exceptional/elite) tags
+- Added alternate color schemes for runes, facets and sunder charms
+- Added customization of the highlight character (can now be set to characters other than *)
+- Added built-in expanded light pillar support (for a lot more item types than currently available in other mods)
+- Custom sections in the code are now pre-filled with examples, making it more intuitive for those who want to add their own custom naming

+### 1.0.0

+First official release!

 ## Features